 - Triplegia: Either both arms and one leg or both legs and one arm are affected.

-Dyskinetic cerebral palsy.
-Dyskinetic CP is associated with muscle tone that fluctuates between being loose and very tight.
-In some cases, rapid and jerky or uncontrolled slow, continuous movements occur involuntarily.
+Dyskinetic cerebral palsy is associated with muscle tone that fluctuates between being loose and very tight.
+In some cases, rapid and jerky or uncontrolled, slow, continuous movements occur involuntarily.
 These movements often affect the face, neck, hands, feet, arms, legs, and sometimes the torso.

 - Athetoid (hyperkinetic) CP characteristics include relaxed and limp muscles during sleep, with some involuntary jerking (chorea) or writhing (athetosis).
 If the face and mouth muscles are affected, problems may develop related to unusual facial expressions, drooling, speaking, and choking when sucking, drinking, and eating.
 In newborn babies, high bilirubin levels in the blood, if left untreated, can lead to brain damage in the basal ganglia (kernicterus), which can lead to athetoid cerebral palsy.